Vaccines & Autism: Is There A Link?

 Vaccinations are one of the most important actions we can take to protect ourselves, our children, and our communities from disease.
 This is especially important for children who cannot be vaccinated because they are too young or sick.

 If a case of a disease is introduced into a community where most people are not vaccinated, an outbreak can occur because the widespread protection known as "herd immunity" breaks down.

 In 2000, the United States was declared measles-free.
-But infected travelers returning to the country have caused outbreaks, and unvaccinated children are most at risk, research has shown.
+But infected travelers visiting or returning to the US from abroad have caused outbreaks, and unvaccinated children are most at risk, research has shown.

 As published in the Journal of the American Medical Association (JAMA) in 2016, several measles outbreaks occurred in the U.S. among groups with low vaccination rates, including in the states of Texas, New York and California, in 2014.
 Research showed that many children were not vaccinated due to a nonmedical vaccine exemption, such as for religious or philosophical reasons.
 Among more than 1,400 cases of measles since 2000, more than half of patients had no history of vaccination.
-In California, where the 2014 measles outbreak led to 111 cases, legislation was passed to eliminate nonmedical exemptions to vaccination.
+In California, where the 2014 measles outbreak led to 111 cases (out of a total of 664 cases that year alone), legislation was passed to eliminate nonmedical exemptions to vaccination.